abhilash1998/BFS_exploration_and_path_planning/Readme.md

     6. Please enter the x coordinate y coordinate of the state and then x coordinate and y coordiante of the goal 7.It shows when goal is reached and then prints the Path
     8. It explore little more states after reaching the goal.
+    9. Proper mapping can be seen in the visualisation itself